Fences for privacy – 9 great ideas for garden screening

-If you want to place a tree in the right place for privacy, see this post here.
+If you want to add a tree for extra privacy, then see this post about perfect-for-privacy trees.

 I have found no legal restrictions on height when a trellis is within the garden.
 However, be aware that taller trellis will need to be sturdy, as it will rock in the wind.

 Trellis arches, for example, across a long thin garden, could block the view from windows opposite without affecting anyone’s light.

 You could also use split fences for privacy without completely shutting off the area.
 This fence at a Hampton Court show garden shows how effectively it can work.